GJprocode/WebsitesDeployed/README.md

 ### as blueprint instance, deleted subscription PostgreSQL done.

 # 3. Django Career shifters website, Live
+## website for interacting in a forum and rooms iwth career shifters
 ## https://djangocareershifterswebsite.onrender.com, with SQLite3, Live
 ### deployed with sqlite3, also does not serve profile picture/media
+### Cloudinary for image uploads
 ### migrates all of datebase info and admin